 Flight tickets: booked.
-Tourist visa: obtained.
+Tourist visa: got it.
 Passport renewal: done!
-Just when you think you’re ready to officially activate vacation mode, you look down at Fluffy staring back at you with those big, inquisitive eyes as if to ask— “but what about me?”
+Just when you think you’re ready to officially activate vacation mode, you look down at Fluffy staring back at you with those big, inquisitive eyes as if to ask— “ok, but what about me?”

 You may already know that pet-travel regulations vary from airline to airline.
 But, did you know that some countries require special travel documentation, and yes, even a pet passport for your four-legged friend?
 Whether you’re jumping ship and moving abroad, or you just want a cuddly comrade to keep you company on your trip, having the right paperwork will help make traveling overseas with Fluffy a safer and far more enjoyable experience for you both!

 Here’s our quick guide to international pet travel paperwork.
 Bone Voyage!

 The required international pet travel paperwork to prove that Fido is fit to fly varies from country to country, so be sure to check the specifics of your destination.
 For example, countries such as Haiti and Ecuador require various types of vaccination certificates within a 21-day window before your departure date, while other eastern nations such as Singapore and Australia require up to 30-day quarantines in order to be allowed entry into the country.
 Similarly, pet travel rules and regulations can also vary between airlines.
 For example, pets traveling in cargo vs. those accompanying you on your flight need different types of clearances, so the international travel documentation might differ as well.
 Everything from your pet’s breed and age, to its size and healthiness, will determine the rules, regulations, and requirements they’ll need.
 Finally, don’t forget to check the prerequisites on how much time your pet needs to be approved before your trip.
 In Hawaii, for example, Toby will need his passport completed 6 months ahead of your flight… or else she could be quarantined.
 Yikes!